Scott Lee Kimball: LeAnn Emry

-At one of their early meetings Kimball told Schlaff that Steve Holley, another inmate he knew at Englewood, serving time for bank robbery, who had a history of escaping, was planning another attempt; Schlaff notified the prison, which put the man in solitary confinement.
-Kimball had actually initiated the plan, under which he would, once free, drive his truck to the prison wall, have others create a diversion, then throw a ladder over the wall, which Holley would climb, and then the two would drive off towards Mexico.
+At one of their early meetings, Kimball told Schlaff that Steve Holley, another inmate he knew at Englewood, serving time for bank robbery, who had a history of escaping, was planning another attempt.
+Schlaff notified the prison, which put the man in solitary confinement.
+Kimball had actually initiated the plan, under which he would, once free, drive his truck to the prison wall, have others create a diversion, throw a ladder over the wall which Holley would climb, and then the two would drive to Mexico.
 As part of the plan, Holley directed Kimball to make contact with his girlfriend, LeAnn Emry, after his release.
 Likewise, he told Emry to do as Kimball told her to.

 An Idaho native who had grown up in Colorado after her parents moved there, Emry, 24, had been diagnosed with bipolar disorder in her teens.
-She, too, worked as a stripper and had briefly married a Texas man who was incarcerated at the time, which led to her growing involvement with people involved in drugs and other crime.
-Kimball reached out to her near the end of 2002, around the same time he was also meeting with Marcum, and began involving her in scams involving the theft of credit card-related checks from mail thrown away by local post offices.
-Unable to confide in Holley since he had been put in solitary and could not receive or make phone calls, she clung more and more to Kimball, whom she admitted in an email to a cousin was "dangerous ... but if you don't fuck with him he's your best friend."
+She, too, worked as a stripper and had briefly been married to a Texas man who was incarcerated at the time, which led to her growing involvement with people involved in drugs and other crimes.
+Kimball reached out to her near the end of 2002.
+Around the same time, he was also meeting with Marcum, and began including her in scams involving the theft of credit card-related checks from mail thrown away by local post offices.
+Unable to confide in Holley since he had been put in solitary, she clung more and more to Kimball, whom she admitted in an email to a cousin was "dangerous ... but if you don't fuck with him he's your best friend."

-A week after writing that, on January 16, 2003, Emry returned to her parents' home in Centennial and packed her car for what she said was a trip to Mexico to go caving, a hobby of hers.
-While her parents saw the trip as a hopeful sign that LeAnn was finally moving on with her life, she made a point of showing them a childhood photograph of her in which she was visibly uncomfortable and told them that was how she felt at the time.
+A week after writing that, on January 16, 2003, Emry returned to her parents' home in Centennial, Colorado and packed her car for what she said was a trip to Mexico to go caving, a hobby of hers.
 Shortly after she left, Emry phoned her sister to say that just in case anything happened to her, to remember that she loved her.